– 1992 Mercedes-Benz 300 TE 4Matic in grey metallic

-– elevated chassis, ABS and Front-Airbags for comfortable and safe driving experience
+– elevated chassis, ABS and front airbags for a comfortable and safe driving experience

-– automatic AC, electric windows and electric side mirrors
+– climate control, power windows and electric side mirrors

-– sunroof, power steering, roof tailing and fog lamps
+– sunroof, power steering, roof railing and fog lamps

 – interior with almost no signs of wear